rahil627/fighting-game-anarchy/README.md

-# the way of fighting games
+# desert willowolf: the way of fighting games

 come 'n hang out at [the discord!](https://discord.gg/Bg86ZJ)